hoanguy12/cybersecurity-home-lab/03-Linux/README.md

 - Relative paths
 - Absolute paths
-- Current directory `.`
+- Current directory (`.`)
-- Parent directory '..'
+- Parent directory `..`
-- Root directory '/'
+- Root directory `/`
-- Home directory '~'
+- Home directory `~`

 ### Hands-On Practice

-- Created a practice dir called 'linux-practice' containing documents containing 'linux-notes.txt'
+- Created a practice dir called `linux-practice` containing documents containing `linux-notes.txt`
-- Located files or dirs using '.' and '..' in commands.
+- Located files or dirs using `.` and `..` in commands.

 ### Challenge and Solution

-I tried 'cat documents/linux-notes.txt', but I got the error 'No such file or dir'.
-This command looked for it at current dir: /home/ubuntu-lab, but it was actually a sub dir there: linux-practice/documents/linux-notes.txt.
+I tried `cat documents/linux-notes.txt`, but I got the error `No such file or dir`.
+This command looked for it at current dir: `/home/ubuntu-lab`, but it was actually a sub dir there: `linux-practice/documents/linux-notes.txt`.
 (Shown on 2nd screenshot)

 ### Screenshot